AngarosGamer/SaladMachineRenamer/README.md

 Salad is a distributed Cloud computing platform - users can earn balance from their machine by contributing their computing powers to paying customers.
 Learn more here: https://salad.com/

 Machine IDs are unique identifiers for a machine on the network.
-These are today unmodifiable, thus this project :)! https://salad.com/store
+These are today unmodifiable, thus this project :smile:! https://salad.com/store

 ## Licensing :scroll: